unjs/nf3/README.md

 ### Hooks

-After rollup plugin traced required files, `traceNodeModules` traces them into an optimized `node_modules` output.
+After the Rollup plugin traces the required files, `traceNodeModules` processes them into an optimized `node_modules` output.

-Each phase can be extended using hooks:
+Each phase can be extended through hooks:

 ```js
 rollupNodeFileTrace({